 Annual General Meeting (GV/GmbH: Gesellschafterversammlung): Swiss law requires an annual general meeting of shareholders.
 For a GmbH with a single shareholder, this can be a circular resolution.
 The AGM approves the annual accounts and elects the board.

 Annual Accounts: Every Swiss company must maintain proper books of account and prepare annual financial statements in accordance with Swiss GAAP (or full IFRS for larger entities).
 The financial year is defined in the articles and is typically the calendar year.
-See our accounting Switzerland guide for more detail.
+See our accounting Switzerland guide.

 VAT Returns: VAT-registered companies file quarterly or semi-annual returns with the ESTV.
 Switzerland’s standard VAT rate is 8.1% as of 2024, with a reduced rate of 2.6% for certain goods and a special rate of 3.8% for accommodation services.